-To my opinion, the Heritage Military COSD doesn’t look like a ‘faithful recreation’ of the original design (not that there actually was a sort of canonical design since there were different versions of the watch produced during the time of war).
+To my opinion, the Heritage Military COSD doesn’t look like a ‘faithful recreation’ of the original design (not that there was a sort of canonical design since there were different versions produced during the time of war).
 Rather, it is a sort of ‘potpourri’ of numerous timekeepers from the 1940s that were created for the British army (Omega Cal30 T2 British Military and an IWC three-hander that was designed for the same customer at virtually the same period is probably the first one that comes to mind, but there was also similarly styled Bulova and Hamilton models bought by US Army.)

 Case & Strap

 As for the strap, the Heritage Military COSD is available both on a rugged-looking synthetic khaki NATO band and on a more civilized black alligator leather strap.
 Both are equipped with standard steel buckles.

 Of course, the mechanism is where the main differences between the original COSD model and this “homage” start to appear.
-While the WWII-time model was powered by Longines 12.68N hand-wound caliber that was beating at a fairly slow pace of 18,000 vibrations per hour and was built on just 17 jewels, this new watch is animated by the Caliber L619.2 self-winding movement.
-Based on the good old ETA 2892/A2 ebauche, this mechanism will probably give you literally decades of hassle-free operation if you take good care of it.
-Besides featuring automatic winding, which seems to be more convenient, it also gives you a simple date indicator that, too, makes the L2.832.4.53/73.x more useful.
+While the WWII-time model was powered by Longines 12.68N hand-wound caliber that was beating at a fairly slow pace of 18,000 vibrations per hour and was built on just 17 jewels, this new model is animated by the Caliber L619.2 self-winding movement.
+Based on the good old ETA 2892/A2 ebauche, this mechanism will probably give you decades of hassle-free operation if you take good care of it.
+Besides featuring an automatic winding, which is more convenient, it also gives you a simple date indicator that, too, makes the L2.832.4.53/73.x more useful.

 Like it is often the case with military-style watches that were styled after real-life models of the past, the dial here is a fine example of an extremely legible design that was taken to a new level thanks to our significantly more advanced technology.
 It is, of course, a lot more refined, but the overall purposeful aura of a rugged tool is still here.